 - 1. Poverty Data Used Select the data source that the district is using to identify eligible school attendance areas (free/reduced-price lunch, US Census, Temporary Assistance to Needy Families (TANF), or Medicaid).
 If more than one source is used, select the weighted combination choice.
 Documentation of data source(s) such as participation in the National School Lunch Program (free and/or reduced price lunch applications or surveys or direct certification lists) must be kept in the district's Title I-A records.
 Data must be relevant to the determination of concentrations of economic deprivation of children from low-income families.
 Data sources must be applied uniformly to each attendance area and to the district as a whole, or to each grade-span grouping.
 A child who might be included in more than one data source may be counted only once in arriving at a total count. - 2.
-Check all that apply: - Check if any schools are Community Eligibility Provision (CEP) schools.
-Check this box if any schools in the district will qualify for and be served as CEP schools for the 20-21 school year.
-See
+Check if applicable: - Check if for the purpose of serving high schools, the district has lowered the low-income threshold from 75% to 50% for annually ranking, without regard to grade spans. - 3.
+Method of Qualifying Schools (Attendance Areas) Make the appropriate selection in this box to indicate which method the district is using to qualify school attendance areas for Title I-A.